Absio/js-api/README.md

 * [API](#api)

 ## Overview
 For protecting your application's data we use AES256 [encryption](#encryption) with unique keys for each Absio Secured Container.
 Keys are derived with a [User's](#users) private keys, which are encrypted and stored in a [Key File](#key-file).
-For offline access and efficiency Secured Containers are stored in Absio's [Obfuscated File System](#obfuscated-file-system).
+For offline access and efficiency the Secured Containers are stored in Absio's [Obfuscated File System](#obfuscated-file-system).

 ### Asynchronous
 * TODO - finish